 \subsection{Topological Obstruction Framework}

 We start with a recap of the definitions and framework laid out in~\cite{liu}.
 There are two ground states in the antiferroelectric phase such that every interior vertex is a corner: $\xR$ (\Cref{fig:af-red}) and $\xG$ (\Cref{fig:af-green}).
 These configurations are edge reversals of each other, so for any state $x \in \Omega$ we can color its edges \emph{red} if they are oriented as in $\xR$ or \emph{green} if they are oriented as in $\xG$.
-See \Cref{fig:af-mixed} for an example.
-It follows from case analysis of the six vertex types (\Cref{fig:six}) that the number of red edges incident to any internal vertex is even, and if there are only two red edges then they must be rotationally adjacent to each other.
+See \Cref{fig:af-mixed} for an example of how a configuration is colored.
+It follows from case analysis of the six vertex types in \Cref{fig:six} that the number of red edges incident to any internal vertex is even, and if there are only two red edges then they must be rotationally adjacent to each other.
 The same property holds for green edges by symmetry.
 Note that the four edges bounding a cell of the lattice are monochromatic if and only if they are oriented cyclically, and thus reversible by Glauber dynamics.
 We say that a simple path from a horizontal edge on the left boundary of $\Lambda_n$ to a horizontal edge on the right boundary is a \emph{red horizontal bridge} if it contains only red edges.
 We define green horizontal bridges and monochromatic vertical bridges similarly.
-A configuration has a \emph{red cross} if it contains both a red horizontal bridge and a red vertical bridge, and we define a \emph{green cross} likewise.
+A configuration has a \emph{red cross} if it contains both a red horizontal bridge and a red vertical bridge.
+Likewise, we can define a \emph{green cross}.
 Let $\CR \subseteq \Omega$ be the set of all states with a red cross, and let $\CG \subseteq \Omega$ be the set of all states with a green cross.
-We have $\CR \cap \CG = \emptyset$ by \Cref{lem:liu-faultline}.
+It follows from \Cref{lem:liu-faultline} that $\CR \cap \CG = \emptyset$.